Dallas Foundation

 Are audited financial statements required for this cycle?

 Yes.
-Audits are required for the Spring 2026 cycle.
-Organizations without completed audits may provide their most recent audited year financials, along with a narrative to explain the status of their auditing process.
+Audits are required for all grant cycles.
+Organizations without completed audits may provide their most recent financials, along with a narrative to explain the status of their auditing process.

 Focus Areas and Funding Scope

-Must my proposal align with all of The Dallas Foundation’s strategic pillars – Pre-natal/Maternal Health, Early Learning, and Family Economic Stability?
+Must my proposal align with all of The Dallas Foundation’s strategic pillars?

-Does the Specialized Health & Disability focus area include mental health?
+Does the Healthcare Access focus area include behavioral or mental health?

 Yes.
-Human trafficking prevention and survivor services are included within the Domestic Violence funding focus area.
+Behavioral and mental health services are included within the Healthcare Access focus area.

 Application Support and Process